 Arlington campus was found in 1979 and is home of the School of Law, the School of Policy, Government and International Affairs and The School for Conflict Analysis and Resolution.
 Most of the programs offered in this campus are at the graduate and professional levels.

 Science and Technology Campus in Prince William County

 The Science and Technology Campus opened in 1997 and home students of bioinformatics, biotechnology, information technology and forensic biosciences educational and research programs.
 There are also undergraduate and graduate programs in exercise, fitness, health, geographic information systems, and facility management.

 George Mason's housing area is better known as Townhouses with over 40 residence halls.
 A lot of suites and apartments are new or had been renovatd recently to make it much more comfortable and spacious for the students studying in George Mason.
 There are high-speed Internet access and free laundry facilities provided within each building.

 In George Mason, round 75 percent of freshmen live on campus and most first-year students will live in the residence hall communities.
 Housing is guaranteed for all freshmen who submit their housing application to the college.
 George Mason University also offers Living Learning Communities (LLCs) for their students to be able to share room with like-minded person.
 There are 16 different communities for the students to choose from and you will need to attend at least one activity a month and enroll in and contribute to an LLC-related course.

-Courses available 10Accounting and Finance 1 Applied and Pure Sciences 4 Computer Science and IT 2 Creative Arts & Design 2 Engineering 2 Humanities & Social Sciences 1
+Courses available 10Accounting & Finance 1 Applied, Pure Sciences 4 Computer Science, IT 2 Creative Arts & Design 2 Engineering 2 Humanities & Social Sciences 1

 Be the first one!